 Financial assets at FVTPL are measured at fair value.
 Related transaction costs are recognized directly as expense in profit or loss.
-Gains and losses arising from changes (mark-to-market) in the fair value of the financial assets at FVTPL and gains or losses arising from disposals of these instruments are included in 'Trading and securities gains (losses)' account in the statement of comprehensive income.
+Gains and losses arising from changes (mark-to-market) in the fair value of the financial assets at FVTPL and gains or losses arising from disposals of these instruments are included in 'Trading and securities gains (losses) - net' account in the statement of comprehensive income.

-Interest recognized based on the contractual interest rate of these investments is reported in profit or loss under 'Interest income' account while dividend income is reported in profit or loss under 'Dividend income' account when the right of payment has been established.
+Interest on debt instruments recognized based on the contractual interest rate of these investments is reported in the statement of comprehensive income under 'Interest income' account while dividend income on equity securities is reported in the statement of comprehensive income under 'Dividend income' account when the right of payment has been established.